-As of September 2013, TDOT received 255 applications requesting over $50 million.
-The applications represented a diverse mix of educational activities including major projects such as sidewalk segments and shared-use paths and minor improvements such as sign packages, crosswalks, and pedestrian signals.
-To date, Tennessee's SRTS Program has awarded 88 projects totaling over $18 million.
-View a complete listing of the 2007, 2008, 2009, 2010 and 2012 award recipients.
-No recipients were announced in 2011 and the 2013 list will be posted shortly.
+As of January 2014, TDOT received 231 applications requesting over $44 million.
+The applications represented a diverse mix of educational activities, major projects such as sidewalk segments and shared-use paths and minor improvements such as sign packages, crosswalks, and pedestrian signals.
+To date, Tennessee's SRTS Program has awarded 88 projects totaling over $16 million.

 Now is the time to get involved and walk/bike our children to better health - for everyone.